 Learn more on how you can find the perfect size pump for your water fountain

-With spring approaching and outdoor decorations piling up in storage, you might be thinking about getting your favorite outdoor water fountain dusted off and inspected.
+As the season rolls along and outdoor decorations piling up in storage, you might be thinking about getting your favorite outdoor water fountain dusted off and inspected.

 If you still love the water feature, but have found that the pump is no longer working, replacing the pump is an easy solution!
 You simply need to find out which type of pump you need as well as the size to bring your outdoor water fountain back to life.